frank-ang/packer/README.md

 ## CAVEATS & NOT SUPPORTED:

-* Path names are transparently stored in CAR files.
-Individual files are encrypted, but filesystem path names are stored in clear.
+* Path names are transparently stored in CAR files in clear, although individual files are encrypted.
 User is responsible for ensuring source filesystem pathnames are hidden (e.g. preprocess all data into TAR files), obfuscated, or otherwise does not contain privacy information.
 * POSIX metadata (e.g. mtime) are discarded since CAR files do not preserve file metadata.
 Workaround is for the user to preprocess all data into TAR files (same workaround as for path name privacy)